zena-stevenson/thesis-stuff/README.md

 # thesis-stuff
-Code from the master's thesis
+Code from the master's thesis.
+Bit of a dumping ground that I keep saying I'll organize later